Psychosocial Impacts of Living with Gaucher Disease

 To help minimize the financial impact of Gaucher disease, NGF has developed two programs – CARE and CARE+ – to help you pay for Gaucher disease-related medical expenses.
 The CARE program is available to help qualified patients and families pay for insurance premiums, while the CARE+ program offers help with certain out-of-pocket expenses, like travel costs and over-the-counter medications, that are usually associated with treating Gaucher disease.

 To qualify for either of the CARE programs, you must demonstrate extraordinary financial hardship as a result of living with Gaucher disease.
 The first step in applying for financial assistance through the CARE program is the completion of an online application.
-If you are interested in assistance through the CARE+ program, please contact Barbara Lichtenstein, Director of the CARE Programs, at (866) 346-8176.
+If you are interested in assistance through the CARE+ program, please contact the National Gaucher CARE Foundation at 301-900-1053 or toll free at 800-504-3189.

 Gaucher Disease’s Emotional Toll